jimmielin/KPP.jl/README.md

 Not all features by KPP are supported and model code generated adheres to Julia standards, given KPP is more than a dozen years old.
 Please see the "Deprecated" section for details.

 `KPP.jl` is developed by Haipeng Lin at `hplin as seas dot harvard dot edu` originally for the MIT 18.337 final project.

+## Drivers
+`KPP.jl` provides multiple "driver" packages enabling differing kinds of functionality.
+By default, it provides a simple `DiffEqBiological.jl`-based driver, `DiffBioEq`, which creates the reaction network using said package.
+KPP.jl is essentially a parser in this case.

+For high performance applications `KPP.jl` incorporates the `Native` driver, which builds the species array manually and aims to support advanced developments in solving chemical equations specific to atmospheric chemistry:
+* An optimized, pre-built Jacobian using the `ModelingToolkit.generate_jacobian` to take the symbolic Jacobian
+* **Diagnostics:** Production/Loss for species at each time-step
+* Adaptive approximations for reducing the complexity of the chemical mechanism, based on:
+> Santillana M., P. Le Sager, D. J. Jacob, and M. P. Brenner, An adaptive reduction algorithm for efficient chemical calculations in global atmospheric chemistry models.
+Atmos.
+Environ., 44, 4426-4431, 2010

+and possibly in the future an optimization as described in:

+> Shen, L., D.J.
+Jacob, M. Santillana, X. Wang, and W. Chen, An adaptive method for speeding up the numerical integration of chemical mechanisms in atmospheric chemistry models: application to GEOS-Chem version 12.0.0, Geophys.
+Model Dev.
+Discuss., https://doi.org/10.5194/gmd-2019-2792019, in review, 2019.

 ## Feature description
 TBD